 King Vulko had begun to grow pale.
 “Mera, he’s going to destroy the whole city if Aquaman doesn’t arrive soon!”
 Then the portly king gasped and sank to his knees.

-“Vulko!” cried Ulla as she gasped for painful breath.
+“Vulko!” cried Ulla, only to collapse to her knees as she gasped painfully for her breath.

 “Curse you, Orm!” cried Aquaman.
-“Not you, not here.
-You always turn up to cause me misery.
+“Not you, not here — you always turn up to cause me misery!
 You know very well what occurred in New Venice.
 You equipped the Fisherman to keep me busy while you brought in your savages.
-He failed.
-You will, too.”
+He failed, and you will, too!”

 Mera grabbed her mate’s hand and kissed him.
 “My love, be careful.
 He has some weapon.”

 Ocean Master grinned and said, “Oh, this little thing?
 I salvaged it from within the city.
 Seems you jerks didn’t even know you were sitting on this baby.
 It’s a real Martian death-ray, like in the comics we read as boys back at the lighthouse.
 Your old green goomer pal from the hero club battled one of his people for it and thought it destroyed by the ocean depths.
 Wrong!
 It works, and with it I’ll be taking everything you love.
 In fact, I’ve already had my way in ways you’ll never imagine.”